operator-framework/operator-sdk-samples/ansible/memcached-operator/README.md

 ## Overview

-This Memcached operator is a simple example operator for the [Operator SDK][operator_sdk] and includes some basic end-to-end tests.
+This Memcached operator is a simple example operator for the [Operator SDK][operator_sdk].
+It includes:
+  * A Custom Resource Definition for `Memcached` resources
+  * An Ansible-based controller to respond to `Memcached` resources
+  * Molecule-based tests for the Ansible role.

 ## Prerequisites